 Bring a bottle with tight fitting cover to pee in during the night so you don't have to walk to the portos if you wake up having to go.
 Empty the bottle in the morning.

-Tip - we saw two young ladies struggling to carry a 5 gallon pee bucket filled to the top down to the portos at the end of the week.
+Tip 1 - We saw two young ladies struggling to carry a 5 gallon pee bucket filled to the top down to the portos at the end of the week.
 Don't be an idiot - empty yours long before it weighs 45 pounds.

 P funnels allow women to pee standing up.
 From what I understand it may take some practice.
 Available at many sporting goods stores with a variety of trade names.
 P Funnel camp gifts thousands of these each burn as well.
-People have mixed feelings about these so you will need to form your own opinion.
+Some love them, some hate them.